Eweka01/Ansible-Baseline-FIM-and-CMDB-Lab-AWS-/setup/guides/HOW-TO-USE-THIS-LAB.md

-# How to Use This Lab - Complete User Guide 🚀
+# How to Use This Lab - Production Monitoring Stack 🚀

-This guide shows you exactly how to use your Ansible Baseline, FIM, and CMDB lab on AWS EC2 instances.
+This guide shows you exactly how to use your **production-grade monitoring lab** with Ansible Baseline, FIM, CMDB, and live monitoring via Prometheus + Grafana on AWS EC2 instances.

 ## 📋 Prerequisites Checklist